Government should spread out cost of living payments across winter months | Parliamentary Committees and Public Enquiries

 Chair's comment

-Commenting on the report, Harriett Baldwin MP, Chair of the Treasury Committee, said:
+Commenting on the report, Harriett Baldwin MP, Chair of the Treasury Committee, recently said:

 “As winter draws in and temperatures drop, many will be worrying about the cost of their energy and heating bills.
 Alongside the support already provided this year, the Chancellor has told us that further cost of living assistance will be available next winter to recipients of means-tested benefits.
 This runs the risk of creating perverse cliff-edges and eroding work incentives, and our cross-party Committee is proposing a way of mitigating these risks.”